-For schemes involving a significant change to a listed church (or which affect the archaeological importance of the church or its curtilage/churchyard) the parish is required by law to consult the following organisations as applicable in any given case:
+For schemes involving a significant change to a listed church (or which affect the archaeological importance of the church or its curtilage/churchyard) the parish is required by law to obtain views of the relevant statutory consultees.
+You will need to provide: